canonical/microk8s/README.md

 - CI/CD, and
 - the edge

-As [Kelsey Hightower](https://twitter.com/kelseyhightower/status/1120834594138406912) has said `...
+To quote [Kelsey Hightower](https://twitter.com/kelseyhightower/status/1120834594138406912), `...
 Canonical might have assembled the easiest way to provision a single node Kubernetes cluster`.

 ## How does it work?